OwolabiMO/Utiva-Data-Exploration/README.md

 To import the csv file into the query tool.
 I navigate to international breweries and right click to import/export.
-During this process of importing the data, i took in mind the following
+During this process of importing the data, i took in mind the following:

 - Comma seperated values since the file was in a csv format.
 - Determine the delimiter as it is in a csv format